 What We Do

-Our work is guided by the most basic of rehabilitation values, that first and foremost, persons with psychiatric disabilities have the same goals and dreams as any other person.
+Our work is guided by the most basic of rehabilitation values, that first and foremost, persons with psychiatric conditions have the same goals and dreams as any other person.
 Our mission is to increase the likelihood that they can achieve these goals by improving the effectiveness of people, programs, and service systems using strategies based on the core values of recovery and rehabilitation.
 We conduct research studies, we deliver services, and provide training and technical assistance to mental health programs, nationally and internationally, that wish to deliver recovery-oriented services.

 The Rehabilitation Research and Training Center (RRTC) is jointly funded by the National Institute on Disability, Independent Living, and Rehabilitation Research and the Center for Mental Health Services, Substance Abuse and Mental Health Services Administration for a five year period.
 Its mandate is to focus on a specific area of disability, develop new knowledge and translate that knowledge into usable tools for stakeholders.
 The RRTC is divided into two components: the Research Program and the Training, Dissemination, and Technical Assistance Program.
 Each component is comprised of specific projects.
 CPR has had an RRTC since 1979.